 Origins of Black History Month

 Known today as the Association for the Study of African American Life and History (ASALH), the group sponsored a national Negro History week in 1926, choosing the second week of February to coincide with the birthdays of Abraham Lincoln and Frederick Douglass.
 The event inspired schools and communities nationwide to organize local celebrations, establish history clubs and host performances and lectures.

-In the decades the followed, mayors of cities across the country began issuing yearly proclamations recognizing Negro History Week.
-By the late 1960s, thanks in part to the Civil Rights Movement and a growing awareness of black identity, Negro History Week had evolved into Black History Month on many college campuses.
+In the decades that followed, mayors of cities across the country began issuing yearly proclamations recognizing Negro History Week.
+By the late 1960s, thanks in part to the civil rights movement and a growing awareness of black identity, Negro History Week had evolved into Black History Month on many college campuses.

 President Gerald Ford officially recognized Black History Month in 1976, calling upon the public to “seize the opportunity to honor the too-often neglected accomplishments of black Americans in every area of endeavor throughout our history.”

 Since 1976, every American president has designated February as Black History Month and endorsed a specific theme.

 The Black History Month 2018 theme, “African Americans in Times of War,” marks the 100th anniversary of the end of World War I and honors the roles that black Americans have played in warfare, from the American Revolution to the present day.